Mostly Sunny with a High Near 35

 Thursday Night

-Mostly cloudy, with a low around 7.
-West wind around 10 mph.
+Mostly cloudy, with a low around 3.
+Wind chill values as low as -10.
+West wind 8 to 10 mph.

 Friday

 Mostly sunny, with a high near 19.
-West wind around 11 mph.
+West wind 9 to 13 mph, with gusts as high as 21 mph.

 Friday Night